SDK Overview

 dispatch_taskspawns a write-enabled sub-agent with its own context. - Context compaction + loop detection — long agent runs stay coherent without blowing the budget.

-- Store backends — PGLite for dev, Postgres for production, both via Drizzle ORM.
+- Store backends — Postgres via Drizzle ORM.
 Bring your own via the

 storeBackendinjection. - SSE streaming — every